ISP-SST/sst_archive/docs/ADDING_FITS_FIELDS.md

 ### 4. Ingest new data (and possibly re-ingest old data)

-## Updating the SOLARNET SVO
+## Updating the SOLARNET Virtual Observatory

 ### 1. Update master lists for keywords

-Included in this repo are master lists for each instrument for the keywords that the SOLARNET SVO knows about:
+Included in this repo are master lists for each instrument for the keywords that the SVO knows about:

     ingestion/svo/solarnet_metadata_crisp_keywords.json
     ingestion/svo/solarnet_metadata_chromis_keywords.json

 These keyword lists need to be updated in order to update the production database.
-In the SOLARNET SVO there are two scripts that are used to update the keywords in the database from a JSON file, and then writing updating model files from the keywords in the database.
+In the SVO there are two scripts that are used to update the keywords in the database from a JSON file, and then writing updating model files from the keywords in the database.